ssgosh/WordWizard/README.md

 Windows binary is provided in the Releases tab on Github

-1. Download the zip file containing `Word Wizard.exe` from the Releases tab on Github.
+1. Download `word_wizard.zip` from the Releases tab on Github.
+2. Since the program is not signed, windows will block it from being run.
+For correct functionality, do the following:
+   1. Right click on `word_wizard.zip` and select `Properties` from the context menu.
+   2. Select `Unblock` and click `OK`
-2. Unzip and double-click `Word Wizard.exe` to start the application.
+5. Unzip and double-click `Word Wizard.exe` to start the application.
-3. The application will ask for the Gemini API key via a settings menu if it is not already set.
+6. The application will ask for the Gemini API key via a settings menu if it is not already set.
-4. Use the settings menu to save or delete the Gemini API key as needed.
+7. Use the settings menu to save or delete the Gemini API key as needed.
-5. Fetch new stories and build your vocabulary!
+8. Fetch new stories and build your vocabulary!

 ## Cross-Platform Usage